-In 1955, various clubs and districts were brought together for the first public Aruba Carnival with the first official Carnival queen.
-The traditional Grand Parades were organized in 1957.
-On November 11, 1966 (11/11/66), at 11:11 a.m., Stichting Arubaanse Carnaval, Carnival’s organizing body, was founded.
+In 1966, Stichting Arubaanse Carnaval was founded, marking the official start of the Carnival season every year on November 11th at 11:11 a.m.
 Each year, the Carnival season officially begins at this precise moment.
 Ever since 1981, Tivoli has produced the Lighting Parade, a twinkling nighttime extravaganza.

 If you want to experience a colorful celebration unlike any other, visit the island during Aruba Carnival season.
 During Carnival in Aruba, you will experience the bright spirits of our local community first hand.
 Once you see the creative costumes and hear the catchy music, you will instantly understand why Aruba is the happiest island on earth.